 Chronic medical conditions such as diabetes and Alzheimer’s disease as well as progressing physical changes such as continued weight loss, increase falls or forgetfulness may make it

 unsafe for someone to continue living alone.
 One in three seniors will suffer a fall each year.
 As age and disability increase, so can the incidence of death resulting from a fall.
-Older adults may forget to eat or it may become increasingly difficult for them to prepare nutritious meals which lead to weight loss and poor health.
+Older adults may forget to eat or it may become increasingly difficult for them to prepare nutritious meals which leads to weight loss and poor health.

 2. Difficulty managing finances